 At the end of May, I introduced the idea that some teams were going from playing nearly straightaway to using a full overshift once they got two strikes on certain pull-heavy, bunt-threat lefties.
 The idea was that teams would probably prefer to implement a full overshift earlier in the count, but were hindered by the hitter’s ability to bunt for a base hit.
 This was inspired by the Orioles using a two-strike overshift numerous times against Michael Bourn, and the Pirates doing it a couple of times against both Denard Span and Danny Espinosa.

 Surveying the ninth-inning situations around the league.

-A look at the moves sellers might make and the fantasy impact they'd have.
+A look at the moves buyers might make and the fantasy impact they'd have.

-What I have compiled for our readers this week is a helpful, at-a-glance, one article look at the potential trade market this month, particularly from the viewpoint of players who might be on the move.
-Since this is a fantasy article, I will focus on fantasy impact, but if you are a non-fantasy player and a Baseball Prospectus reader, I hope that this article proves useful to you as well.
+The same caveats from my last article apply.
+What I have compiled for our readers is a helpful, at-a-glance look at the potential trade market this month, particularly from the vantage point of teams that might be adding players.
+It is not meant to be an all-encompassing guide; it is possible some rumored targets are not listed below.
+Since this is a fantasy article, I will focus on fantasy impact but if you are a non-fantasy player and a Baseball Prospectus reader I hope this article proves useful to you as well.

 Notes on prospects who stood out this weekend, including Addison Russell, Hunter Harvey, and Archie Bradley.